 Whenever an accident occurs, Sweeney Merrigan Law LLP, will:

-At Sweeney Merrigan Law, LLP, we work with some of the best trucking industry and trucking regulation consultants in the country to establish negligence, liability, and damages.
+At Sweeney Merrigan Law, LLP, our truck accident attorneys work with some of the best trucking industry and trucking regulation consultants in the country to establish negligence, liability, and damages.
 You can benefit from having our accomplished and respected team in your corner.
 Contact our law offices in Suffolk County, MA to get started now.

 In 2017, nationwide, there were 4,761 deaths due to accidents involving large trucks.
 In Massachusetts in 2017, there were 473 total vehicles involved in fatal crashes.
 Of these 473 vehicles, 5.9%, or 28 vehicles, were large trucks.
 This accounted for 0.6% of fatal crashes involving large trucks in the country.